Making workspace navigation faster in Postman

 Pattern adoption

-Beyond the switcher itself, this work began to ripple outward.
-Starring now influences search relevance, helping surface the most important workspaces across the product.
-Peek has also proven itself as a reusable pattern.
-Other teams have started adopting it for collections and related resources, using the same interaction to reduce unnecessary navigation and provide lightweight context wherever users need it.
+Peek also proved to be a reusable interaction pattern.
+Other teams began adopting it for collections and related resources, using the same interaction to reduce unnecessary navigation and provide lightweight context wherever users needed it.

 Immediate impact